 3 Ways to Increase Pre-Opening Sales at Your Gym

 Having a successful presale event for your fitness business can be the difference between having a great opening year or shutting down for business before the first year even ends.
 As a new business, you need to accept the fact that you’re going to be be hemorrhaging money for at least the first six months.
 You’ve got a lot of money going out in the form of rent, insurance and salaries, and you don’t have a whole lot of money coming in.
 How can you improve this equation?
 Increase the amount of money coming in by having a successful presale.
 If you didn’t think that you’d need a presale, you’re in for a start surprise.
 Not all businesses are booming from day one.
 It’s best to have your coffers partially full before you even open for business.
-Below you’ll find three simple tactics that will help you sell more presale gym memberships and help increase your business revenue during the first few months.
+Below you’ll find three simple tactics that will help you sell more presale gym memberships and help increase your sales and revenue during the first few months.

 Start Gym PreSale Months Before Opening